 Brief Alcohol Screening and Intervention for College Students (BASICS) is based on the research and model developed at The University of Washington.

-BASICS consists of two sessions, two to three weeks apart, which last about 60 minutes each.
+BASICS consists of multiple sessions, two to three weeks apart, which last about 60 minutes each.
 All sessions are one-on-one between the student and a trained BASICS facilitator.

-Between sessions the student will be assigned a homework assignment, which will include keeping track of your alcohol consumption using a self monitoring card, and will be asked to complete a fifteen minute online survey.
+Between sessions the student will be asked to track their alcohol consumption using a self monitoring card, and must complete a twenty minute online survey.

-During Session 2 the student will be provided with personalized feedback based on the assessment and drinking diary.
+During Session 2 the student will be provided with personalized feedback based on the online assessment and self-monitoring exercise.
 Conversation will focus on ways the student might reduce future health, social and legal risks.

-If you are interested in participating in the BASICS program, please contact us at firstname.lastname@example.org.
+If you are interested in participating in the BASICS program, please contact us:Lincoln Center - firstname.lastname@example.org.

-If you are required to complete BASICS due to a mandated referral, it is important that you contact OSAPSS in a timely manner.
-You will receive a deadline by when you need to schedule your first BASICS session and a deadline for completing both sessions and required follow up survey.
+If you are required to complete BASICS due to a mandated referral, it is important that you contact the AODE Program in a timely manner.
+You will receive a deadline by when you need to schedule your first BASICS session and a deadline for completing all sessions.
 Remember, sessions occur two to three weeks apart so please plan accordingly.